 The program incorporates the following areas of study: educational developmental research and theory; cognitive, linguistic and social, and emotional development of children; social, and cultural and familial influences on development; children with behavioral, emotional, cognitive, and academic special needs and their families; programming and curricula development; principles and practices involved in organizing, administering, and evaluating child development programs.

-- Master of Arts: Child Development (Applied Settings)
+- Master of Arts in Child Development Handbook 2014-2015 (PDF)